aplanchamp/PiRack/README.md

 To start the Server:
-Go to the following directory : Pirack/master/server Type the following command: python3 server.py
+Go to the following directory : Pirack/master/server
+- Type the following command: python3 server.py

-Once the server and the client are started, go to your browser and connect to the website with the following URL : http://localhost:8000/app/
+Once the server and the client are started, go to your browser and connect to the website with the following URL : - http://localhost:8000/app/

-Now that you have login you are redirected to the manage page, go to the install page Make sure all the stacks are powered off
+Now that you have login you are redirected to the manage page, go to the install page
+- Make sure all the stacks are powered off
-Click on the button “launch installation”
+- Click on the button “launch installation”
-The relay module is disabled at first.
-All stacks are powering down (simulation) The first switch of the relay module is on (1 stack is powering on).
-You need to plug manually your first stack Follow the LED relay module: if a relay power on/off, manually power on/off the corresponding stack.
+- The relay module is disabled at first.
+All stacks are powering down (simulation) -The first switch of the relay module is on (1 stack is powering on).
+You need to plug manually your first stack
+- Follow the LED relay module: if a relay power on/off, manually power on/off the corresponding stack.
-At the end of the installation, all stacks must be plugged and Raspberry Pis must have asked for their fixed IP addresses to the DHCP server.
+- At the end of the installation, all stacks must be plugged and Raspberry Pis must have asked for their fixed IP addresses to the DHCP server.
 Once the installation is completed the progress bar should disappear and the stack should appear on the list with a green Status.

-You must then connect to each slave using the command ssh root@ip_slave and then run the command slave
+You must then connect to each slave using the command
+- ssh root@ip_slave
+and then run the command
+- slave
 You should have the following message :
 socket: Success
 bind: Success